Rockslide (character): Krakoan Age

+Characterization

 Powers and abilities

-Rockslide can assimilate nearby earth to transform into a rock-like form that gives him superhuman physical abilities.
-He can also reform himself if destroyed and release explosive blasts of energy.
+Rockslide in his Limbo rock form.

+In his initial appearance, Rockslide's body was made of granite, with a look very similar to that of the Thing.
+This granted him superhuman strength, endurance, durability and the ability to fire his hands as projectiles.
+After Rockslide was destroyed and reformed his body, Beast theorized that Rockslide is a psychic entity who forms a body by assimilating nearby earthen material.
+Rockslide's original ability to fire off his limbs is seemingly lost in his new reformed bodies.
+Instead, the energy used to propel his limbs is now explosively released from his entire body, obliterating his form, from which he can recover.

 Rockslide's appearance in his rock form depends on the material absorbed; for instance, he assumed a molten form after absorbing rock from Limbo.

-Rockslide in his Limbo rock form.

 Personality

 Santo is typically depicted as superficially brash, oblivious, and inconsiderate.
 Originally, he was introduced as a stereotypical bully.
 However, he cares deeply for his friends, recalling the deaths of the depowered students, especially Tag, which usually motivates him to perform feats of incredible strength or bravery.
 He also has a strong sensitivity for his teammates, such as when Dust continued to "beat herself up" over the death of Icarus as well as recognizing that he is not supposed to see her without her abaya.
 He is very protective of his teammate Mercury.
 Santo also has a strong sense of honor, telling Anole and Pixie that he would quit the team if they were not included on the roster.